-Residents who experience a qualifying life event, such as a marriage, divorce, the birth of a child, a move or lost health insurance, may be eligible to buy or change coverage outside the open enrollment period.
-You might be able to save money on premiums, too, thanks to expanded federal tax credits available through 2022.
+Residents who experience a qualifying life event, such as a marriage, divorce, the birth of a child, a move or the loss of health insurance, may be eligible to buy or change coverage under a special enrollment period, which operates outside open enrollment.

 Most people already enrolled in ACA marketplace plans have seen their premiums go down because the 2021 American Rescue Plan Act (ARPA) increased tax credits for insurance premiums and expanded the number of households who qualify for them.
 Every household that pays more than 8.5 percent of their household income now qualifies for federal tax credits to help them afford health insurance.
 These enhanced subsidies are now available through 2025.

 Who is eligible?

 - Most New Yorkers, including non-U.S. citizens with work or student visas, are eligible to buy health insurance through New York State of Health, regardless of whether they are currently insured.
 People who are incarcerated are not eligible.
-Marketplace information is also available in Spanish, Korean and both traditional and simplified Chinese.
+Marketplace information is available in Spanish, Korean and both traditional and simplified Chinese.

 - You may also qualify for Medicaid, which offers free or low-cost coverage to low-income people and families, those who live in skilled nursing facilities and people with certain disabilities.
 Undocumented immigrants and low-income pregnant women may also be eligible for emergency Medicaid, which covers the cost of emergency medical conditions.
 You can sign up before or up to three months after a medical emergency.
 If you enroll in advance, you will be covered for the costs of future emergencies for 12 months.
 Immigrants in New York City have many options for health coverage, depending on their status.